eduardo-davalos/lwc-superbadge-tips/README.md

 ## DAY 3, Third Commit

-## Challange 6 Customize the component boatMap
+## Challenge 6 Customize the component boatMap

 - For this challenge we need to update the boatMap lwc that we installed in our org previously